Skip to content

 Rewards & Daily Cap

-Winning an arena match pays gold, scaled by your level and by the level advantage you gave up (the underdog bonus).
+Winning an arena match pays gold - and the reward is always more than the cost of a purchased ticket at your level.
 A defeat pays nothing.
 And there's a daily cap: only your first six gold-earning victories pay out on any given day.

 Gold for a Victory

-- The opponent's level advantage.
-If the opponent is higher level than you, you get an underdog bonus on top.
+• The opponent's level advantage.
+If the opponent is higher level than you, the underdog bonus stacks on top.

 The Underdog Bonus